 - If the court orders a child's removal from the home and the child is otherwise title IV-E eligible, the child must be physically removed in order to be eligible for title IV-E foster care payment. - For young adults who are in congregate care, title IV-E eligibility may continue beyond the age of 18 if the child is enrolled in a high school or vocational/technical school and expected to complete the high school or vocational/technical program prior to or in the month of his or her 19th birthday.
 The eligible 18-year-old child is considered to be enrolled full-time, regardless of the number of courses or length of time in school.
 The child is eligible for the month in which completion of the school program occurs; however, eligibility cannot be extended past that month.
 The program is considered completed on the last day of final exams or, if exams are not required, the last day of scheduled classes, or the date the graduation ceremony is scheduled to occur.
 Under no circumstances shall eligibility continue beyond the last day of the month of the child's 19th birthday.
 If, at any time during the child's 18th year, it is determined that the child will not complete the program of study by the last day of the month of his 19th birthday, the child's IV-E eligibility ends on the last day of that month.
 Once the young adult no longer meets the criteria above, he shall be moved out of congregate care prior to the end of the month.
 The young adult shall then enter the Fostering Futures Program and will be evaluated for title IV-E funding based on the new foster care episode.
-It is the responsibility of the service worker to provide notification to the benefit programs specialist of any change of educational status within three (3) business days. - When the local department of social services (LDSS) accepts custody or placement of a child and places the child in a relative home, the agency shall approve the relative home as a foster family home only if they meet foster home provider requirements, and shall pay the relative foster parents maintenance payments per state rates. - When necessary, the LDSS should use the emergency approval process and variance process to fully approve relative foster parents.
-Title IV-E payments may be made to a relative provider who is fully approved with certain variances.
-For more information on emergency approvals, see: - Title IV-E Eligibility Manual, section 1.6.2.1; and - The Local Department Foster and Adoptive Family Home Approval Guidance - Title IV-E Eligibility Manual

-• The LDSS may use title IV-E to pay enhanced maintenance when foster parents provide care to title IV-E eligible children placed in LDSS homes and the Virginia Enhanced Maintenance Assessment Tool (VEMAT) is used to determine the need for, and amount of, enhanced maintenance. title IV-E eligible children placed in treatment foster care programs shall be assessed with the VEMAT for enhanced maintenance and if such payment is indicated, all maintenance costs shall be charged against title IV-E for the eligible child.
+It is the responsibility of the service worker to provide notification to the benefit programs specialist of any change of educational status within three (3) business days. - When the local department of social services (LDSS) accepts custody or placement of a child and places the child in a relative home, the agency shall approve the relative home as a foster family home only if they meet foster home provider requirements, and shall pay the relative foster parents maintenance payments per state rates.
+To support children remaining with kin and in their communities, the service worker may make an immediate placement with a kinship provider whose kinship foster home is in preapproval status.
+The required steps for the process of emergency kinship home placement and subsequent foster home approval are outlined in Section 1.5 of Local Department Foster and Adoptive Family Home Approval Guidance. - The LDSS may use title IV-E to pay enhanced maintenance when foster parents provide care to title IV-E eligible children placed in LDSS homes and the Virginia Enhanced Maintenance Assessment Tool (VEMAT) is used to determine the need for, and amount of, enhanced maintenance title IV-E eligible children placed in treatment foster care programs shall be assessed with the VEMAT for enhanced maintenance and if such payment is indicated, all maintenance costs shall be charged against title IV-E for the eligible child.
 A copy of the VEMAT and all supporting documentation of the child's needs resulting in an enhanced maintenance payment shall be documented in the case record.
 These additional payments are made from State Pool funds for non-title IV-E children.